Springfield Garrison 1911 .45 ACP

 Quick Summary

-The Springfield Garrison 1911 in .45 ACP offers excellent value under $1,000, featuring a forged frame and slide, Novak-style sights, and a Series 70-style design.
-It demonstrated reliable performance with various magazines and is suitable for Condition 1 carry.
+The Springfield Garrison 1911 .45 ACP offers exceptional value under $1,000, featuring a forged frame and slide, accurate Novak-style sights, and proven reliability with various magazines.
+It's a Series 70 style pistol, appealing to traditionalists.

 Chapters